Webinar tips and tricks

 Apps like Freedom do the same thing for your phone, letting you block websites, apps or even the entire internet if you really want to.
 There are even chrome browser additions you can use to fine tune your distraction stoppers.
 Add-ons like Pause create a buffer in between the next site you open and your current task at hand, triggering a green screen for a few seconds before your website loads.

-If you aren't ready to fully block your favorite sites, a good idea is to track your time just to see what the damage really is.
+If you aren't ready to fully block your favorite sites, a good idea is to use time tracking software just to see what the damage really is.
 Some phones have these built in, like iPhones Screen Time reports.
 You can download apps to track your browser use, and pinpoint how much time your spending on this quarter’s expense report vs your high school ex’s facebook profile.

 Part of finding your focus also involves classic advice, like picking a quiet place that is dedicated to the purpose of remote working.
 That means avoid working from your bed, as experts suggest that it can increase your stress levels during non-working hours, making it hard to sleep at night.